-- 1. Click on the Get Started tab, with the left-mouse-button, in the Ribbon toolbar. - ❖ Note the Get Started tab is the default panel displayed during startup.
+- Click on the Get Started tab, with the leftmouse-button, in the Ribbon toolbar. - Note the Get Started tab is the default panel displayed during startup. - Click on the Projects icon with a single click of the left-mouse-button in the Launch toolbar.

-❖ The Projects Editor appears on the screen.
+The Projects Editor appears on the screen.
 Note that several options are available to access the Editor; it can also be accessed through the Open file command.